SwiftUI VStack, HStack, and ZStack Explained Clearly

 }

-Fix: Use VStack or HStack if the views should be separated in a line.
+Fix: Use VStack or HStack when the controls should be separate and readable.

 }